General enquiries: 0800 326 5559

 Dual Diagnosis: Fetal Alcohol Syndrome

-Pregnancy is a sensitive process, both for the mother and baby.
-The unborn child relies on the mother for nutrients, and so there is never a time where what the mother ingests is more important.
+The unborn child relies on the mother for nutrients, so there is never a time when what the mother ingests is more important.

-Drinking while pregnant, therefore, can be very damaging.
 Alcohol is known to have a destructive effect on both the physical and mental health of those who become addicted to it, and this threat is even bigger when an unborn baby is involved.

-Exposing a foetus to alcohol not only causes physical and psychological impacts, but these are largely incurable.
+Exposing a foetus to alcohol not only causes physical and psychological impacts, but these conditions are largely incurable.
 Preventative measures are the most effective methods of treatment, although some symptoms of fetal alcohol syndrome can be improved if diagnosed early enough.

 What is fetal alcohol syndrome?

-These might include the development of physical deformities, or the prevalence of learning difficulties in later life.
 While some of these traits may be treatable, there is no way of completely curing the disorder itself.
+[5]

-What causes it?
+What causes fetal alcohol syndrome?

-Fetal alcohol syndrome develops as a result of a pregnant woman consuming alcohol which is then transported into the unborn child via the placenta.
-Not all of the alcohol is transferred, but a significant quantity enters the child’s bloodstream.
+Fetal alcohol syndrome develops as a result of a pregnant woman consuming alcohol, which is then transported into the unborn child via the placenta.

 Because it is still developing inside the womb, the baby does not yet have a fully functional liver, meaning that the alcohol entering its body cannot be properly filtered.
-As a result, a higher concentration of it passes through its system.

 This high alcohol concentration then reduces the amount of oxygen and nutrition the baby receives from the mother.
 This disrupts the development of the baby’s organs and muscles, depriving it of what it needs and causing problems with the functionality of its body and brain.

-When is the baby vulnerable?
+When is the baby vulnerable to fetal alcohol syndrome?

 While exposure to alcohol can be problematic for an unborn baby at any point during pregnancy, the first trimester tends to be the most dangerous period.
-Damage as a result of alcohol can occur as early as the first few weeks of being pregnant.

-What are the risks?
+What are the risks of fetal alcohol syndrome?

 The effects of fetal alcohol syndrome often manifest as soon as early childhood, being evident in both the child’s behaviour and physical appearance.

-The extent and severity of symptoms will depend on the frequency and quantity of alcohol consumption throughout pregnancy [1].
-Some of the physical deformities common with fetal alcohol syndrome include:
+The extent and severity of symptoms will depend on the frequency and quantity of alcohol consumption throughout pregnancy.
+[6]

 • Low weight at birth